-That’s actually a good option in the case of snails, as it offers you a much better set of results and the experience can be extremely good in that perspective.
+That’s actually a good option in the case of snails, as it offers you a much better set of results, and the experience can be extremely good from that perspective.

 A lot of people should know and use this.
 Not only does it protect your garden, but it doesn’t kill snails either, it just pushes them away.

 It may not seem like a great idea at first, but using insect corpses to attract insects and then eliminate them can be worth it.
 Ideally, it will offer you a way to eliminate the insects naturally and you do need a proper insecticide after the insect corpses to offer you all the features that you may need.
 It’s still well worth it, so try to use that to your advantage.